Skip to main content

 9. Select Discover.

 Tip Adding resources can take several minutes.
-To see the progress, select Track progress in the status dialog at the bottom of the Inventory page or select Monitoring from the left-side menu.
+To see the progress, select Track progress in the status dialog at the bottom of the Inventory page or select Monitoring from the left navigation.

 Result

-The Oracle Database workload is displayed in the list of workloads on the Inventory page.
+The Oracle Database workload appears in the workload list on the Inventory page.

 Continue to the NetApp Backup and Recovery Dashboard

-2. Select a workload tile (for example, Microsoft SQL Server).
+2. Select a workload tile (for example, Oracle Database).

 3. From the Backup and Recovery menu, select Dashboard.